Spencer Steer Preview, Player Props: Reds vs. Cardinals

-The Cincinnati Reds and Spencer Steer (.400 slugging percentage over his past 10 games, including two homers), take on starting pitcher Drew Rom and the St. Louis Cardinals at Great American Ball Park, Friday at 6:40 PM ET.
+On Saturday, Spencer Steer (on the back of going 2-for-4) and the Cincinnati Reds face the St. Louis Cardinals, whose starting pitcher will be Zack Thompson.
+First pitch is at 6:40 PM ET.

-He had a one-hit performance in his previous game (1-for-4) against the Mariners.
+He had two hits (going 2-for-4) in his most recent game against the Cardinals.

 Spencer Steer Game Info & Props vs. the Cardinals